-It has become more difficult to secure permission to publish religious literature in the past year, the Forum 18 News Service reports.
-Permission is still required from the state Committee for Religious Affairs and the state-controlled Muslim Spiritual Board (Muftiate), but reportedly, a secret instruction was issued in 2006 limiting publications to less than 1,000 copies of any single religious book.
+According to most reports, it has become even more difficult to secure permission to publish religious literature in the past year.
+Permission is still required from the state Committee for Religious Affairs and the statecontrolled Muftiate, but reportedly, a secret instruction was issued in 2006 limiting publications to less than 1,000 copies of any single religious book.
 Amendments to the criminal and administrative codes, which came into force in June 2006, instituted new penalties for the "illegal" production, storage, import, and distribution of religious literature, with penalties of up to three years' imprisonment for repeat offenders.
-Reportedly, the Chairman of the state Committee for Religious Affairs has said that the import of foreign literature for Muslims had practically ceased.
-Fines for violations of these codes can be up to 100 - 200 times the minimum monthly wage or "corrective labor" of up to three years.
+Reportedly, the chairman of the Committee for Religious Affairs has said that the import of foreign literature for Muslims had practically ceased.
+Fines for violations of these codes can be up to 100 - 200 times the minimum monthly wage, or "corrective labor" of up to three years.
+Religious materials produced outside Uzbekistan are treated in a similar fashion under Article 19 of the religion law.
+The Committee for Religious Affairs has the authority to determine if religious literature is "acceptable"; if not, it can be confiscated and destroyed.
+In the past year, Uzbek authorities continued to seize and destroy religious literature from numerous religious groups, including Muslims, Protestants, Hare Krishna adherents, and Jehovah's Witnesses.
+Even legally imported literature is confiscated in police raids.

-The Russian Orthodox Church publishes a newspaper and a journal (both in Russian) and maintains a website.
-The Catholic Church in Tashkent maintains an internet news agency.
+The Russian Orthodox Church publishes a newspaper and a journal (both in Russian) and maintains a Web site.
+The Catholic Church in Tashkent maintains an Internet news agency.
 Various Christian churches have set up a Bible Society in Tashkent, which produces limited supplies of Christian books, but the Religious Affairs Committee must approve each edition.
 Other religious minorities are almost entirely banned from producing religious literature in Uzbekistan, especially in the Uzbek language.
-The Jehovah's Witnesses note that they cannot print or import their religious literature in Uzbek; the Religious Affairs Committee limits imports of Russian-language literature refers to followers of a highly restrictive interpretation of Sunni Islam practiced in Saudi Arabia.
-In Uzbekistan, however, "Wahhabi" is a catchphrase used to refer to a range of Muslim individuals and groups, such as genuine extremists, those that oppose the Karimov regime, and those who practice Islam independently of government strictures.
-For the Uzbek authorities, all these groups and individuals are equally suspect and subject to government repression.

-to registered congregations, making imports to the many unregistered Jehovah's Witnesses communities prohibited.
+The Jehovah's Witnesses note that they cannot print or import their religious literature in Uzbek; the Religious Affairs Committee limits imports of Russian-language literature to registered congregations, making imports to the many unregistered Jehovah's Witnesses' communities prohibited.